Paraphraser/PiBuilder/README.md

 <a name="downloadImager"></a>
 ### Download Raspberry Pi Imager

 Follow the instructions at [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to download and install the Raspberry Pi Imager application onto your support machine.
+If you launch the Imager and it prompts you to update, you should do that.

 <a name="chooseOSForImager"></a>
 ### Download Raspberry Pi OS image

+Although [Raspberry Pi Imager](#downloadImager) can download current Raspberry Pi OS images dynamically, I strongly recommend downloading images to your support host beforehand.

+1. You can be certain which image you are starting from.
+The alternatives displayed on the releases page (URL below) are laid out sensibly in groups, whereas Raspberry Pi Imager's <kbd>CHOOSE OS</kbd> dialog both co-mingles and distributes the alternatives between menu levels.
+2. You can retain downloaded image files for as long as you need them and, providing you also save the hashes, you can be 100% certain they have not changed.
+This means you repeat a build as many times as necessary (eg audit requirements, testing various scenarios, building multiple Pis alike) without any risk of the base operating system changing underneath you.
+Although it is possible to find historical images at the [Raspberry Pi OS downloads](http://downloads.raspberrypi.org) page, you have to know exactly what you are looking for, you have to take it on faith that the image hasn't changed, **and** you still have to download the desired image anyway.

 The most recent Raspberry Pi OS can always be found at:

 * [https://www.raspberrypi.com/software/operating-systems](https://www.raspberrypi.com/software/operating-systems/)

-I always start from "64-bit Raspberry Pi OS with desktop" so that is what I recommend.
-At the time of writing, that was:
+Unless you have specialised requirements, there is no point installing any 32-bit system.
+I always start from "Raspberry Pi OS (64-bit)" so that is what I recommend.
+You are building a *server class* device (rather than a general purpose *desktop class* device) so your practical options are:

+1. <a name="desktopOS"></a>Raspberry Pi OS with Desktop.
+This retains the ability to enable the Desktop (a screen connected to the HDMI port displays a Graphical User Interface) or enable connection over VNC.

+	> PiBuilder disables both by default.
+See [why PiBuilder disables RealVNC and Desktop](./docs/vnc.md#theStory) if you want to understand the pros and cons of re-enabling the Desktop and/or VNC.

+2. <a name="liteOS"></a>Raspberry Pi OS Lite.
+Choosing this version essentially commits you to a console (a screen connected to the HDMI port displays a Command Line Interface), and you won't have the ability to connect over VNC without doing extra work.
+However, you get a lean, mean system which is well-optimised for running IOTstack.

+Either image will work so, ultimately, it's your Raspberry Pi and your choice.

 ![download 64-bit Bullseye](./images/download-raspbian.jpg)